nio-blocks/signal_list_splitter/README.md

 Output
 ---------
-One list of one signal, unmodified, per signal in input list.
+One list of one unmodified signal per signal in input list.